 You must demonstrate your ability to save the amount equal to the difference between your current affordable rent and your affordable monthly mortgage payment if you need a monthly mortgage payment greater than your affordable rent.
-This is called the Payment Shock.
+This is called the Payment Shock, (the shock experienced when you suddenly have to pay more than what you are accustomed to paying for rent).
 The documentation of your ability to save the Payment Shock is crucial, since it represents the additional amount, you would have to pay the lender on top of your current rent as part of your monthly mortgage payment.
-The Payment Shock reduces available funds for other expenses, and lack of preparation for a higher housing payment is the major cause of financial difficulty and foreclosure.
-Remember: you should not rely on future raises or higher income to afford a higher mortgage payment.
+The Payment Shock reduces available funds for other expenses, since lack of preparation for a higher housing payment is the major cause of financial difficulty and foreclosure.
+Remember: Projected income cannot be included to demonstrate affordability of your house payment (i.e., you cannot rely on future raises or higher income to afford a higher mortgage payment).